 ENG 290 Special Topics.
 1-2 cr.
 Designed to cover topics which cannot be accommodated in usual course format or by other courses.
-Topics will be specified in campus timetable.
-Program must be approved by the UW Centers' department chair.
-Prereq: cons. instr.
+Topics will be specified in campus time-table.
+Program must be approved by the UW Centers English Department chair.
+Prereq: cons. instr. \

 ENG 299 Independent Study.
 1-3 cr.
-Program must be approved by the UW Centers' department chair.
-Prereq: cons. instr.
+Program must be approved by the UW Centers English Department chair.
+Prereq: cons. instr. \

 ENG 351 Studies in Dramatic Literature.
 3 cr.
 An exploration of some aspect of drama or the theory of drama, of the internal history of the genre or the distinctive character of the mode, and its application in practical criticism to an appropriate body of primarily English and American literature.
+Program must be approved by the UW Centers English Department chair.
 Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
 HFA/PT.

 ENG 353 Studies in Narrative Literature.
 3 cr.
-An exploration of some aspect, problem, or distinctive variety of narrative or the theory of narrative, in such forms as the novel, the short story, the epic, the romance, and its application in practical criticism to an appropriate body of primarily English and American literature.
+An exploration of some aspect, problem, or distinctive variety of narrative or the theory of narrative, in forms such as the novel, the short story, the epic, the romance, and its application in practical criticism to an appropriate body of primarily English and American literature.
+Program must be approved by the UW Centers English Department chair.
 Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
 HFA/PT.

 ENG 355 Studies in Poetry.
-3 cr.
-An exploration of some aspect of poetic theory and practice, generally in terms of the shorter verse forms, and its application in practical criticism to an appropriate body of primarily English and American literature.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+S or, An exploration of some aspert of poetic theory and practice, generally in terms of the shorter verse forms, and its application in practical critirism to an appropriate body of primarily English and American literature.
+Program must be approved by the UW Centers English Department chair.
+Prereq: ENG 101 for exemution based on placement test score) or ENG 102 or poins.
+Instr.
 HFA/PT.

-ENG 370 A Theme in English and/or American Literature.
+ENG 370 A Thome in English and/or American Literature.
 3 cr.
 This theme varies from time to time and may be, for example, philosophical, social, political, or psychological.
-Program must be approved by the UW Centers' department chair.
-Prereq: ENG 101 (or exemption based on test placement score) or ENG 102 or cons. instr.
+Program must be approved by the UW Centers English Bopartment chair.
+Proreq: ENG 101 (or exemption based on test placement score) or ENG 102 or cons, instr.
 HFA/PT.

 ENG 380 A Figure or Figures in English and/or American Literature.
-3 cr.
-The figure or figures may be one writer, such as Milton, or a group of writers, such as English Romantic poets of the nineteenth century or Black writers of twentieth century America.
-Program must be approved by the UW Centers' department chair.
-Prereq: ENG 101 (or exemption based on test placement score) or ENG 102 or cons. instr.
+3 or.
+The figure or figures may be one writer, such as Milton, or a group of writers, such as English Romantic poets of the nineteenth century or African-American writers of twentleth century America.
+Program must be approved by the UW Centers English Department chair.
+Prereq: ENG 101 for exemption based on test procement score) of ENG 102 or const.
+Inst/.
 HFA/PT.